aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 # Security Considerations

+## Authentication of Revocation Request {#revocation-request-authentication}

+While {{revocation-request}} requires that the revocation request is an authenticated request, the specifics of the authentication are out of scope of this specification.

+Since the revocation request ultimately has wide-reaching effects (a user is expected to be logged out of all devices), this presents a new Denial of Service attack vector.
+As such, the authentication used for this request SHOULD be narrowly scoped to avoid granting unnecessary privileges to the caller.

+For example, if using OAuth Bearer Tokens, the token SHOULD be issued with a single scope that enables it to perform the revocation request, and no other type of token issued should include this scope.

+If the authorization server is multi-tenant (supports multiple customers) through different identity providers, each identity provider SHOULD use its own scoped credential that is only authorized to revoke tokens for users within the same tenant.

 ## Enumeration of User Accounts

 Typically, an API that accepts a user identifier and returns different statuses depending on whether the user exists would provide an attack vector allowing enumeration of user accounts.
 This specification does require a "User Not Found" response, so would normally fall under this category.
 However, requests to the endpoint defined by this specification are required to be authenticated, so this is not considered a public endpoint.

 If the tool making the request is compromised, and the attacker can impersonate the requests from this tool (either by coercing the tool to make the request, or by extracting the credentials), then the attacker would be able to enumerate user accounts.
-However, since the request is not just testing the presence of a user account, but actually revoking the tokens associated with the user if successful, this would likely be easily visible in any audit logs as many users tokens would be revoked in a short period of time.
+However, since the request is not just testing the presence of a user account, but actually revoking the tokens associated with the user if successful, this would likely be easily visible in any audit logs as many users' tokens would be revoked in a short period of time.

-To mitigate some of the concerns of providing such a powerful API endpoint, the users that a particular client can request revocation for SHOULD be limited, and the authentication of the request SHOULD be used to scope the possible user revocation list to only users authorized to the client.
+To mitigate some of the concerns of providing such a powerful API endpoint, the users that a particular client can request revocation for SHOULD be limited, and the authentication of the request SHOULD be used to scope the possible user revocation list to only users authorized to the client as described in {{revocation-request-authentication}}.

 For example, a multi-tenant identity provider that uses different signing keys for users associated with different tenants, can also use the same signing keys to authenticate revocation requests, such as creating a JWT to use as client authentication as described in {{RFC7523}}.
 This enables the authorization server receiving the request to only accept revocation requests for users that are associated with the particular tenant at the identity provider.

+## Malicious Authorization Server

+From the point of view of an identity provider that supports integrations with multiple downstream applications, there is an opportunity for a downstream application to maliciously set up a Global Token Revocation endpoint to harvest user identifiers and authentication of the revocation requests.

+Similarly as described in {{revocation-request-authentication}} above, each integration SHOULD be using separate authentication credentials, and each credential SHOULD be scoped as narrowly as possible, such that a malicious server that receives this authentication cannot replay it anywhere else to perform any actions on other systems.

 # IANA Considerations